simplegeo/barker/README.rst

 output JSON.
 Clive loads these pods on the fly to output (JSON-formatted) information about a given host.

+Clive is capable of publishing the collected output of Pods as messages on an AMQP queue.
+See ``clive publish`` for more information.

 For now that is all, but there is definitely more to come!
 Clive is under active development and will change very frequently.
-Don't use it yet!
+You probably don't want to use it yet!

-Clive will be open-source when it becomes actually useful and has stabilized somewhat.

 Installation
 ============